 Role of the Board of Directors

-• In addition to appointing executive officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by executive officers by clarifying their respective roles.
+• The Board of Directors determines the extent to which some decisions related to the execution of important business operations are delegated to Directors.
+In addition to appointing Executive Officers, the Board of Directors aims to separate management ecision making and oversight by the Board of Directors from business execution by Executive Officers by clarifying their respective roles.

 • Executive officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors, and report on the status of business execution to the Board of Directors.